mjordan/islandora_workbench_docs/docs/fields.md

    1. Expose this filter
    1. In the Field identifier field, enter "name"

-Then in your Workbench configuration file, using the `entity_reference_view_endpoints` setting, provide a mapping between columns in your CSV file and the applicable Views REST Export display you just configured.
-In this example, we define three field/end point mappings:
+Then in your Workbench configuration file, using the `entity_reference_view_endpoints` setting, provide a mapping between columns in your CSV file and the applicable Views REST Export display path value (configured in step 3 above).
+In this example, we define three field/path mappings:

 ```
 entity_reference_view_endpoints: